shivam499/60DaysPython/README.md

 #### Day15
 time module, start using git
 #### Day16
-using third party library PySismpleGUI, using GitHub
+using third party library PySimpleGUI, using GitHub
 #### Day17
 Start Building Desktop app
 #### Day18
 learning various GUI styles, giving final touch to program
 #### Day19
 building web app using streamlit third party module.
-### Day 20
+#### Day 20
-Revision on the Day 1 to Day19
+Revision on Day 1 to Day19
-### Day 21, 22,23
+#### Day 21, 22,23
-Learned to create Personal Portfolio and Company website using Streamlit library.
+Learned to create a Personal Portfolio and Company website using a Streamlit library.
-Learned to send email through gmail using SMTP protocal
+Learned to send email through gmail using SMTP protocol
-### Day 24
+#### Day 24
 Follow the PEP 8 guide for following Coding standards.
 Learned about fpdf module to create pdf files.

-### Day 29, 30, 31
+#### Day 29, 30, 31
 Building Weather Data API using **Flask**

+#### Day 32, 33
+Created Weather forecast application using OpenWeatherMap Api and Streamlit library.

+#### Day 34, 35